Fairfield Intermediate School: Notable alumni

 Notable alumni of Fairfield Intermediate include Stan Walker (2002–2003), an actor and Australian Idol-winning singer, and Scott Styris (1987–1988), an all-rounder who has played for the Black Caps and Northern Districts.

 Extracurricular activities

 Fairfield Intermediate offers many opportunities in sport and music with yearly productions and successful sports teams.
 Their chess team has traditionally done well, winning many regional tournaments in the past few years.
 The school sends representatives to the AIMS Games every year and has come out with medals on a large number of occasions.
-Also the school runs a musical each year, having more than 150 students take part.
+The school runs a musical each year, having more than 150 students taking part.
+It also sends students to the annual BayMaths and WaiMaths mathematics competitions.

 Fairfield Cluster

 The school is part of the Fairfield Cluster, in which comprises Fairfield Intermediate and its contributing schools, Bankwood, Hukanui, Rototuna, Woodstock, Te Totara.
 It also includes Southwell School and St Joseph's, Fairfield.
 The Fairfield Cluster runs many competitions and festivals together including, athletics and choir.